 // 'user' now has the type `User` (not `User | null`)

-This function is useful when you need to handle both successful results and
+This function enables you to handle both success and failure cases

-collection, or conditional actions based on whether the effect succeeded or
+actions depending on whether the effect succeeded or failed.

 @example